 I have been dating my boyfriend, Rob, for almost two years at this point.
 We lived together for about a year until I moved to Boston to attend BU.
-While it was a hard decision to move out (and to go all the way to Boston instead of the much closer Vermont Law School or UNH Law,) Rob has been incredibly supportive and we are doing great.
+While it was a hard decision to move out (and to go all the way to Boston instead of the much closer Vermont Law School or UNH Law,) Rob has been incredibly supportive.
 I don’t regret the decision to move here for school at all.
 This semester, Rob and I have seen each other almost every weekend.

-The general pattern has been that we switch off taking the Dartmouth Coach between South Station in Boston and Lebanon, New Hampshire where Rob lives, works, and owns his house.
+The general pattern has been that we switch off taking the Dartmouth Coach between South Station in Boston and Lebanon, New Hampshire where Rob lives and works.
 The bus ride takes about two hours, and it takes about 45 minutes to get from my apartment to South Station or vice versa.
 We talk on the phone or video chat every night, even if it’s just for a few minutes.

 While it has been wonderful to see Rob every weekend, we have recently been reflecting together on whether the ‘every weekend’ arrangement is going to be sustainable.
 For one thing, it’s hard for Rob to travel here to meet me because he has to arrange for someone to take of our dogs, which can be tricky and expensive.
 He also needs to be doing work on his house and our schedule has made that difficult.
 On my part, I love going home and I love having Rob here, but I also sometimes feel that I’m missing out on opportunities to make friends here in Boston because I am never available on the weekend.
 For these reasons, Rob and I have decided to take a more flexible approach to seeing each other next semester; we will aim to meet up 2-3 weekends per month instead of every week.